Pivot tables are my preferred method of presenting scroll depth, due to them being easy to create and the most effective way of reporting insights.

 Step 1: Select the Pivot Table option from the insert tab.

-Step 2: Set your Row Dimension to Page, Column Dimension to Event Label and your Metric to Unique Events.
+Step 2: Set your Row Dimension to Page, Column Dimension to Event Action or Label (depending on your set up) and your Metric to Unique Events.

 Step 3: Add a filter where the Event Category is equal to your GTM tag Scroll Depth.

 Step 4: Go to the style option of your pivot table and add a Heat Map to your Metric #1 with the colour green.
 Sort the scroll depth so that it's in ascending order.

 Now you have an easy-to-read pivot table that represents the scroll depth of every page on your website.
 It’s perfect for websites with blog posts or articles, as scroll depth allows for further insights into user behaviour.
 This pivot table allows you to see poor performing pages and show areas where user experience can be improved.